-SCHOOL BOARD ACTION ON CONFLICT OF INTEREST DISCLOSURE OF A DIRECT BENEFIT
+SCHOOL BOARD ACTION ON CONFLICT OF INTEREST DISCLOSURE OF A DIRECT BENEFIT was received from .

-Conflict of interest disclosure of a direct benefit, dated, was received from The disclosure was considered by the Vermillion School District School Board during a meeting held on The request for authorization was denied because the terms of the contract were determined to not be fair and reasonable, and/or were contrary to the public interest.
+Conflict of interest disclosure of a direct benefit, dated ,

+The disclosure was considered by the Vermillion School District School Board during a meeting held on

+The request for authorization was denied because the terms of the contract were determined to not be fair and reasonable, and/or were contrary to the public interest.

 The direct benefit from the contract was authorized because the terms of the contract are fair and reasonable, and not contrary to the public interest.

-The direct benefit was authorized because the terms of the contract are fair and reasonable, and not contrary to the public interest such that a waiver should be granted, subject to the following conditions: Signature of School Board President/Chairperson Printed Name: Date:
+The direct benefit was authorized because the terms of the contract are fair and reasonable, and not contrary to the public interest such that a waiver should be granted, subject to the following conditions:

+Signature of School Board President/Chairpersor Printed Name: